Berlin, Schoenhauser Corner: Production

 But when it was presented to the Central Committee of the Free German Youth, Hans Modrow praised Klein's work and declared that it would be beneficial for the populace.
 The film was approved for release.

 Berlin - Ecke Schönhauser... was released only a year after the release of Die Halbstarken (1956) in the Federal Republic of Germany.
 Die Halbstarken is one of numerous German-made films inspired by the American young rebel films of the 1950s that featured young, male protagonists rebelling against the rule of law and breaking societal norms.
-Such films were heavily criticized by German officials of the DDR who believed it was the goal of the West to destabilize East German society through the release of such films.
+Such films were heavily criticized by German officials of the GDR who believed it was the goal of the West to destabilize East German society through the release of such films.